kpn-advanced-analytics/modelFactoryPy/README.md

 [What is Model Factory?](https://gist.github.com/kpn-advanced-analytics/13477b6d419531bc7232ef4da1a4cda2)

+In order to test the package with Postgresql, check [the modelfactory docker image](https://hub.docker.com/r/kpnadvancedanalytics/modelfactory/)

 ### How to get started with your own Model Factory:

 1) First of all, you need PostgresSQL.
 If you do not have it and want to play with modelfactory, install PostgresSQL on your laptop or use Amazon RDS (it allows a one year free trial). **ModelFactory works now also with Aster** (has some limitations at the moment, see sqlalchemy_mf_aster.